 - If you lie or withhold information about other insurance you have that provides prescription drug coverage. - If you intentionally give us incorrect information when you are enrolling in our plan and that information affects your eligibility for our plan.
 (We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If you continuously behave in a way that is disruptive and makes it difficult for us to provide medical care for you and other members of our plan.
 (We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If you let someone else use your membership card to get medical care.
-(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. - If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan and you will lose prescription drug coverage.
+(We cannot make you leave our plan for this reason unless we get permission from Medicare first.) - If we end your membership because of this reason, Medicare may have your case investigated by the Inspector General. - If you do not pay the plan premiums for 2-months. - We must notify you in writing that you have to pay the plan premium before we end your membership. - If you are required to pay the extra Part D amount because of your income and you do not pay it, Medicare will disenroll you from our plan and you will lose prescription drug coverage.